Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-The spatio-temporal amplitude, phase and polarisation texture of light carries numerous independent degrees-of-freedom, representing an exceptionally high information capacity.
+The spatio-temporal amplitude, phase and polarisation texture of light carries an enormous number of independent degrees-of-freedom -- representing an exceptionally high information capacity.
 Tapping into this resource by gaining full control over all of light's dimensions is a long standing challenge in photonics~\cite{rubinsztein2016roadmap,cristiani2022roadmap,shen2023roadmap}.
-In particular, the ability to individually address specific degrees-of-freedom within optical fields, while leaving the other degrees-of-freedom unperturbed, is crucial to unlocking the full potential of photonic technologies~\cite{mounaix2020time}.
-While techniques to manipulate optical fields based on their spectral or polarisation properties are relatively mature, fine control over the {\it spatial} dimensions within light fields currently lags behind.
+In particular, the ability to individually address specific degrees-of-freedom within optical fields is crucial to unlocking the full potential of photonic technologies~\cite{mounaix2020time}.
+While techniques to manipulate optical fields based on their spectral or polarisation properties are relatively mature, fine control over the spatial dimensions within light fields currently lags behind.
 A key operation is that of a {\it spatial mode sorter}: an optical system capable of passively decomposing an incident light field into a basis of transverse spatial light modes, and redirecting the energy carried by each mode to separate locations at the output~\cite{miller2015sorting}.